- EaseUS Freeware

 Step 5.
 Reboot your computer and try again.

 Fix 5.
-Update Hard Drive Driver to Fix Seagate External Hard Drive Not Showing Up Error
+Update Hard Drive Driver to Fix Seagate External Hard Drive Not Detecting Error

 Step 1.
 Click on "Start" and type devmgmt.msc to open "Device Manager".

 Step 2.
-Expand "Disk drives", right-click your Seagate external hard drive and select "Uninstall".
+Expand "Disk drives", right-click your Seagate external hard drive and select "Undate driver".

 Step 3.
 Then check out whether any device shows up as unrecognized or not.

-- If it doesn't show up, reboot or restart PC
+• If it doesn't show up, reboot or restart the PC

-- If it shows up but disappear later, repeat above steps and go to Disk Management, change the drive letter of your Toshiba external hard drive and reconnect it to PC to let PC detect it again
+• If it shows up but disappears later, repeat the above steps and go to Disk Management, change the drive letter of your Seagate external hard drive and reconnect it to PC to let the PC detect it again

 Fix 6.
-Make Seagate External Hard Drive Detected and Work Again by Changing the Registry
+Delete Registry Key to Make Seagate External Hard Drive Detected and Work

 Step 1.
 Click on "Start", type regedt32 and click "regedt32" to run "Registry Editor".

 Step 2.
-Back up your registry by going to "File" and click "Export".
+Back up your registry by going to "File" and clicking "Export".
+Save the registry keys on your computer.

 Step 4.
-If you see any "UpperFilter" or "LowerFilters" on the right side, delete it.
+If you see any "UpperFilter" or "LowerFilters" on the right side, right-click to delete it.

 Step 5.
-Then retry your external hard drive again.
+Then close the registry, reboot the PC, and retry to open your external hard drive again.

 Part 2.
 Seagate External Hard Drive Light Not Blinking

-If your Seagate external hard drive is not working and not blinking at the same time, it may be caused by power supply issues or failed HDD.
-How to deal with a Seagate external hard drive that is not blinking:
+If your Seagate external hard drive is not working nor detecting and the light is not blinking, it may be caused by power supply issues or failed HDD.
+Here are four methods to deal with a Seagate external hard drive that is not blinking:

 Method 1.
 Check the Power Supply